TrustedBSD – MAC BIBA Policy

-For our 3rd part of the tutorial, we are going to cover one of the MAC policies.
-The first one is MAC BIBA.
+For our 3rd part of the tutorial, we are going to cover one of the MAC BIBA policy.
 This policy controls the upward flow of information.
-In otherwords, it can restrict a subject (a user or process), from various abilities (We will explain this in more detail later).
+In other words, we can restrict access based on a user or process.
+We will look at how to add our policy, and how to alter it to our needs.

 First, we need to make sure that the module loads.
-We need to add it to the loader, and keep some network interfaces from being blocked.
+We do this by adding it to the loader, while also keeping some network interfaces from being blocked.

 The first interface OID, allows all interfaces to be used by the system, and the users.
 If we want to restrict some interfaces, we can use the 2nd OID to do so.
 We simply list the interfaces we want to allow access, with a space in between.